 A good developer is like a secret weapon.
 If you’ve seen the show Mr. Robot, you might be weary of overly proficient coders.
 Although if you’re in the market for hiring a new developer, you’re likely not expecting them to start a revolution and bring the whole world down with a piece of code, nor do you want them to be a vigilante hacker.
 It is true, however, that through the realm of code, developers have a lot of power and influence over how your company functions and presents itself to the world.
 That’s why hiring the right person is a serious decision not to be taken lightly.

 There are many ways to approach the hiring process and each company does it differently.
 Knowing what you’re looking for and what to expect can set you on the right path.
 Considering a third party, like staffing service, might also help your company bypass the dozens of resumes you’re likely to get and focus on more vetted candidates.
 CodersLink can help!
 We’ve written about hiring back end developers, tech support, and more.
-Let’s learn about full stack developers and how you can narrow down your hiring.
+Let’s learn about full stack developers and how to hire them.

 There is some debate on the term.
 Full stack developers, you’ll hear some people say don’t really exist because all developers are, in a sense, full stack.
 You might also hear that full stack developers refers to those that are proficient in both front end and back end operations.
 So while the term might not be a specific designation and refer to a broader developer with a wide-ranging set of skills, it’s still a commonly used term.